Recipe Overview

 Servings: 6

-You’ll find several one pot pasta recipes (more than 20!) on my site but I thought it was time to combine two of my favorites: tacos and pasta.
+One pan to wash!
+You’ll find several one pot pasta recipes (more than 20!) on my site.
+I love these recipes because only one pan is used which means clean-up is always easy.
+I thought it was time to combine two of my favorites: tacos and pasta.
 Who doesn’t like tacos and who doesn’t like pasta?
 It’s a win-win situation, right?
 And you can make this dynamic duo in one pan, and one pan only.

-- Not a ground turkey fan?
-Use ground beef, sausage, or spicy chorizo instead.
+- Use a different protein.
+Try ground beef, pork sausage, or spicy chorizo instead.

-- Turn up the heat.
+- Make it spicy.
 Sprinkle in a pinch or two of cayenne powder or red pepper flakes.
 Substitute Cajun seasoning for the taco seasoning.

 Suggested Toppings